Choosing the right mode for you

 We also offer more flexible options allowing you to to develop your skills without impacting on your work or family commitments in the way full-time study can.
 Our flexible options - which include internet-based learning, part-time study and continuing professional development - give you the choice and convenience to make education work for you.

 You can study a postgraduate degree part-time - normally one day a week over two years.
 Most of our courses provide a part-time option.
-Please see our online prospectus to explore your part-time opportunities.

 Online and Distance Learning

 Our Distance Learning courses offer you fast, easy access to study in your own time anywhere in the world.
 In the office or your own living room, these are courses designed to fit around your lifestyle and help fulfil your potential.
 Find out more about Distance Learning.

 Flexible Start Dates